fluxfederation/on_form/README.md

 end
 ```

 Now we need to make our form object.
-At this point we need to tell the form object which attributes on the model we want to expose.
+At this point we need to tell the form object which attributes on the model we want to `expose`.
 (In this example we have just one model and a couple of attributes, but you wouldn't bother using this library if this was all you had.)

 ```ruby
 class PreferencesForm < OnForm::Form